-Jackie Ourman, 37, of Irvington, New York, is raising three boys — two with life-threatening food allergies — all while studying the culinary arts and managing her own celiac disease.
+Jackie Ourman of Irvington, New York, is raising three boys — two with life-threatening food allergies — all while studying the culinary arts and managing her own celiac disease.
 Read why she won’t let her kids give up on eating delicious foods, despite their dietary restrictions.

 by Jackie Ourman

-When my first child, Jake, was born in 2004, he was dubbed a “micro-preemie” weighing only 1-1/2 pounds.
+When my first child, Jake, was born in 2004, he was dubbed a “micropreemie” because he weighed only 1-1/2 pounds.
 The fact that he lived was a miracle.
 The doctors told us we had to get through the first two years — a cold could be deadly due to his weak immune system.
 I left my human resources job at an investment bank in New York City to care for Jake.

-In 2006, we had another son, Jeremy, and at about 1 year he showed signs of asthma.
-Testing found that Jeremy had the same life-threatening food allergies as Jake, in addition to egg and many environmental allergies.
+In 2006, we had another son, Jeremy, and at about 1 year, he showed signs of asthma.
+Testing found that Jeremy had the same life-threatening food allergies as Jake did, in addition to egg and many environmental allergies.
 In 2010, we had our third son, Jarrett, and thankfully, he does not have any food allergies or intolerances.

 Food or foe?

-Today my boys are ages 3, 6 and 8.
-In addition to food allergies, Jeremy, 6, and I were recently diagnosed with celiac disease.
+Today, my boys are ages 3, 6 and 8.
+In addition to food allergies, Jeremy and I were recently diagnosed with celiac disease.
 We need to avoid gluten (wheat, barley, rye and most oats).
-I felt sad for Jeremy — no pizza, sandwiches, pasta or birthday cake.
+I felt sad for Jeremy — no pizza, sandwiches, pasta or birthday cake for him.
 But I think it’s been easier for him since I was also diagnosed.
-We are in it together and I can empathize with him in a way that I think makes him feel he’s not alone.
+We are in it together, and I can empathize with him in a way that I think makes him feel he’s not alone.

 Fear and isolation became a big part of my life because almost all of the social events in our society revolve around food.
 But I realized that I can’t isolate my kids or protect them 24/7.
 I could only do my best to try to figure out how to manage their food allergies.
-I became a member of the Food Allergy & Anaphylaxis Network, which advocates for research funds and educates people on life-threatening food allergies.
+I became a member of Food Allergy Research & Education (FARE), which advocates for research funds and educates people on life-threatening food allergies.

 A culinary education

 With my husband Jason’s support, I enrolled in the Institute of Culinary Education (ICE) in New York City.
-I completed Culinary Management School last August, and now I’m in the Culinary Arts program.
-I want to help restaurants become more allergy-friendly and work with families with similar issues so they can transition to flavorful diets.
+I completed culinary management school last August, and now I’m in the culinary arts program.
+I want to help restaurants become more allergy friendly, and I also want to work with families with similar issues so they can transition to flavorful diets.

 I feel so excited and passionate about the ability to potentially guide others.
-I started a blog, Celiac and Allergy Friendly Epicurean, in order to journal my experience and share recipes and resources dealing with food allergies and celiac disease.
+I started a blog, Celiac & Allergy Friendly Epicurean (CAFE), in order to journal my experience and share recipes and resources dealing with food allergies and celiac disease.

 Empower and inspire

-I live and breathe for my children and want nothing more than for them to be healthy and happy and live their lives as carefree as possible.
+I live and breathe for my children, and I want nothing more than for them to be healthy and happy and to live lives that are as carefree as possible.
 I don’t want food allergies or celiac disease to define them.

-Food allergies aren’t easy — they provoke a tremendous amount of anxiety and angst for us, however, we are thankful for what we have.
-I feel like I may be helping others in similar situations and that’s inspiring.
+Food allergies aren’t easy to live with.
+They provoke a tremendous amount of anxiety and angst for us, but we are thankful for what we have.
+I feel like I may be helping others in similar situations, and that’s inspiring.